allienka/Forum-page/README.md

-# Forum-page ...in the process
+# Forum-page ...currently working on

 School projet to define, plan and implement a simple web service